ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **LoadRequest**

-  Sends request to your configured Target server and returns the string value of the offer generated in a `Action<NSDictionary>` callback.
+  Sends a request to your configured Target server and returns the string value of the offer generated in a `Action<NSDictionary>` callback.

   * Here is the syntax for this method: